Omegapoint-Norge-Academy/secure-by-design/Tests/README.md

 The test project is located in the `Tests`-folder and is named `Tests.0-starting-point`.
 You can start by running the tests in this project by executing `dotnet test` in the CLI from within the `Tests/0-starting-point/`.
 A fully implemented solution is available in `Tests/completed/` if you are stuck.

 For each of the steps below, empty test methods are provided.
-To better describe what is being tested in each method,the test methods are named using the naming pattern show below:
+To better describe what is being tested in each method,the test methods are named using the following naming pattern:

-`public void NameOfTheMethodWeAreTesting_WhatShouldHappen_Scenario()`
+    public void NameOfTheMethodWeAreTesting_WhatShouldHappen_Scenario()

+For example:

+    public async Task GetById_ShouldReturn404_WhenNotFound()

 ## Step 1 - ProductId Tests